Kirbyt97/podcast-tucker/index.md

 ## Purpose
 * Inform potential new students of Tech's VT-Shaped Student idea, with emphasis placed on the 'T'
+* To persuade Liberal Arts students to come to Tech.

 ## Structure
 * My idea for this podcast is to structure it off of the informative lectures the school gives future students.